 I finally finished the art dolls that I was making based upon the Romantic Rosabella online class that I've been taking during the first session of Artful Gathering 2016.

 Hally Levesque, is an amazing art doll artist that I greatly admire.
 She makes the most beautiful historical cloth, primitive folk art, and character original art dolls.
-If you would like to learn more about Hally her Creative Doll Works website is here and her blog is here.
+If you would like to learn more about Hally her Creative Doll Works website.

 For this class I was only going to make 2 dolls but could not decide which color I wanted the base to be so I ended up choosing seven different colors from solid color fabric my sister had given me.

 I figured at least one or two of the dolls would come out nicely and was pleasantly surprised when they all did.
 Even though the dolls are all similar looking they all ended up having their own little personalities.
 To no surprise most are "Diva's" or at least they think they are.